 11 Habits Of People Who Didn’t Receive Positive Reinforcement As a Child, According To Therapist

-This kind of encouragement is crucial because it helps children build a strong sense of self-worth and teaches them to keep doing their best.
+This kind of encouragement helps children build self-worth and motivates them to keep trying.

 However, not everyone gets enough of this positive feedback when they’re young.
-This can lead to certain habits in adulthood that might be hard to understand without knowing someone’s background.
+This often leads to habits in adulthood that may seem confusing without understanding a person’s background.
 That’s why it’s important to look at these behaviors with empathy and kindness.

-Our journey here is to understand the traits of adults who lacked positive reinforcement in their childhood, guided by insights from therapists.
+Our goal is to understand traits in adults who lacked positive reinforcement as children.

 The Importance of Positive Reinforcement in Childhood